ghidora77/GEE_Labs_Website/docs/Lab_04.md

 When `g` is numeric (ex., {0, 1, 2, 3}), we call this regression.

-This is a simplistic description of a problem addressed in a broad range of fields including mathematics, statistics, data mining, machine learning.
+This is a simplistic description of a problem addressed in a broad range of fields including mathematics, statistics, data mining and machine learning.
 For our purposes, we will go through some examples using these concepts in Google Earth Engine and then provide more resources for further reading at the end.

 ## Unsupervised Classification

 Unsupervised classification finds unique groupings in the dataset without manually developed training data (no guidance).
 The computer will cycle through the pixels, look at the characteristics of the different bands, and pixel-by-pixel begin to group information together.
 Perhaps pixels with a blue hue and a low NIR value are grouped together, while green-dominant pixels are also grouped together.
 The outcome of unsupervised classification is that each pixel is categorized within the context of the image and the number of categories specified.
-One important point is that the number of clusters is set by the user, and this plays a major role in how the algorithm operates.
-Too many clusters creates unnecessary noise, while too few clusters does not have enough granularity.
+Take note that the number of clusters is set by the user, and this plays a major role in how the algorithm operates.
+Too many clusters create unnecessary noise, while too few clusters does not have yield enough granularity.

 Google Earth Engine provides [documentation](https://developers.google.com/earth-engine/guides/clustering) on working with unsupervised classification within their ecosystem, and we will be focusing on the `ee.Clusterer` package, which provides a flexible unsupervised classification (or clustering) in an easy-to-use way.